-Canon 100D versus Panasonic GH5s
+Canon 100D vs Panasonic GH5s

-The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DC-GH5s are two digital cameras that were officially introduced, respectively, in March 2013 and January 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DC-GH5s are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2018.
 The 100D is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 9.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 9.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is notably larger (28 percent) than the Canon 100D.
 Moreover, the GH5s is substantially heavier (62 percent) than the 100D.
 It is noteworthy in this context that the GH5s is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (GH5s).
 Mirrorless cameras, such as the GH5s, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.